sudhanshu27/WeatherAppServer-XivTech-Task-1/README.md

 # WeatherAppServer-XivTech-Task-1
 This project is an Express.js server that fetches real-time weather data for multiple cities using the OpenWeatherMap API.

+***XivTech - Backend Assessment 1***

+Create an express based node.js server with below requirements.
+1.The API should accept names of multiple cities as input and fetch real time weather from any weather API's and respond with real time weather results.
+2.Create a POST endpoint /getWeather which accepts the name of the cities as POST body params

+***Features***

+Accepts city names as input and fetches real-time weather data.
+Handles invalid city names gracefully.